 Length of Participation

 Associates will normally be involved for three terms, which need not all be in the same calendar year.
 The actual schedule will be arranged by working with the Program Coordinator.
-An Associate should plan to engage in a mentoring experience in both a large, introductory course (general chemistry or organic) and in an advanced-level course.
+An Associate should plan to engage in a mentoring experience in both a large introductory course (general chemistry or organic chemistry) and in an advanced-level course.